NextronSystems/thor-manual/use-cases/memory-image.rst

                Image date and time : 2021-06-15 08:25:08 UTC+0000
          Image local date and time : 2021-06-15 10:25:08 +0200

-We then create a directory that will store all our process memory images.
+Next, create a directory that will store the extracted process memory images.

 .. code-block:: console

     user@linux:~$ mkdir procs

-Now we can extract all process memory images and save them to the new directory.
+You can then extract all process memory images and save them to the new directory.

 .. code-block:: console